billthefarmer/editor/README.md

 ### Character set
 The current character set is displayed under the current file name.
-The character set is detected when a new file is read.
+The character set is optionally detected when a new file is read.
 It may be changed by selecting the **Charset** item in the menu, which shows the current character set.
 See [Character set](Charset.md).

 ### Highlight syntax
 If the current open file is a C, C++, Objective C, Go, Java,